Practice Policies & Patient Information

 Compliments, Feedback and Complaints

 Your experience of the service we provide is important to us.
 If you have feedback about the service that you have received from the practice, please let us know.
-We operate a complaints procedure as part of an NHS system for dealing with complaints and further information can be found below.

 Complaints Procedure

-Lead GPs: Dr Cath Laird
+Lead GPs: Dr Becky Collins

 Quality Manager, Clinical Complaints Handler: Bryony Reed